 That’s why senior dogs need a boost as they age.
 Natural supplements for senior dogs help them get what they need to live a healthy and comfortable life.

-So let’s look at 5 important supplements for older dogs …
+First, it’s essential to feed your the best diet for senior dogs.
+And then let’s look at 5 important supplements for older dogs …

 Your dog’s gut health is the foundation of his immune system, so probiotics and prebiotics are especially important as he ages.